-Roberto Gil, Jr. Esq., Campus Director
+Roberto Gil, Jr., Blairstown Campus Director

 Roberto joined PBC in 2013 after spending eight years at Building Educated Leaders for Life (BELL).
 One of his major accomplishments was the successful launch of the Manhattan Family Court – Court Employment Project, an alternative-to-placement program for juvenile delinquents.
 Roberto holds a BA in Government from The University of Texas in Austin and a JD from New York Law School.
-He is also a Wilderness First Responder.
-In October of 2016, he was elected to the National Board of Directors of the American Camp Association.

 Pat Karl, Operations Manager